amazon-science/iwslt-autodub-task/README.md

 NOTE: Test set here does not refer to the specific subsets in `data/test/`; rather it refers to the full test sets generated from CoVoST2.

 We provide a baseline model checkpoint in **models/sockeye/trained_baselines/baseline_factored_noised0.1**.
-This uses a target factor to predict durations and additional target factors to help the model keep track.
+This uses a target factor to predict durations and additional target factors to help the model keep track of time.
 The training segment durations have Gaussian noise (std. dev.
-0.1) added to allow the model to be flexible about timing for real test speech data.
+0.1) added to teach the model to be flexible about timing in hopes of striking a balance between speech overlap, speech naturalness, and translation quality.
+(Note that the speech overlap in real human dubs is [only about 70%.](https://arxiv.org/abs/2212.12137))

 Before you proceed, in `sockeye_scripts/config`, set ROOT as the path of this repo.
 For example, `ROOT=~/iwslt-autodub-task`.